"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: AI Incident and Research Alignment (RQ3)

-Much like vendor disclosure policies, academic research has focused primarily on model-level vulnerabilities such as adversarial examples, poisoning, and model extraction.
-These categories together account for over half of the AI security and safety paper dataset.
-Such research-driven taxonomies embody an upstream perspective: they emphasize the fundamental weaknesses like fragile architectures, insecure training pipelines, and exploitable decision boundaries, which make AI systems vulnerable in the first place.
+Only a minority of companies explicitly included content safety or harmful output as reportable vulnerabilities.
+Much like vendor disclosure policies, academic computer security research has focused primarily on model-level vulnerabilities such as adversarial examples, poisoning, and model extraction.
+These categories together accounted for over half of the AI security \& safety paper dataset.